The complete book-based approach to primary English

 Within the range, there is a wide variety of fiction and non-fiction genres, such as historical narrative, mystery, adventure and fantasy.

-All plans include discovery points to generate interest, engage and activate inference.
+All plans include engaging starting points to generate interest, engage and activate inference.
 These link to the books’ themes and employ elements of dramatic conventions, which are maintained and addressed across the sequence.

 Plans include explicit grammar objectives so that the grammar skills for writing are seen in context and can be applied within writing.
 These can be taught ‘discretely’ yet creatively, and still embedded firmly within the context of the book.